Step 4: Outputting Acceleration Sensor and Rate Gyro States¶

 imuPublisher.publish(imu);

-As in the previous steps, build the controller corresponding to the above source code and introduce it into the simulation project.
+As in previous steps, build the controller from the above source code and introduce it to the simulation project.

-First, create the above source code in the src directory with the file name “RttImuStatePublisher.cpp”.
-Then, add the following description to CMakeLists.txt in the same directory.
+First, create the source code in the src directory as “RttImuStatePublisher.cpp”.
+Then add the following to CMakeLists.txt in the same directory:

 choreonoid_add_simple_controller(RttImuStatePublisher RttImuStatePublisher.cpp)